-WEBSITE SERVICES.
+Website Services.
 During 1999, the Company chose Red 5 Interactive, Inc. ("Red 5"), after evaluating other potential service providers, to develop websites for 43 of the Company's Centers.
-As of December 31, 2000, Red 5 was paid \$448,410 for the website and maintenance services it provided under certain agreements with the Company.
-Red 5 will continue to provide website and maintenance services to the Company during 2001 at an approximate cost of \$450,000.
+During 2001, Red 5 was paid \$429,890 for the website design, development, applications, maintenance, hosting and support services it provided under certain agreements with the Company.
+Red 5 will continue to provide these services as well as additional specialty services to the Company during 2002 at an estimated cost of \$500,000.
 The Company believes the terms of these agreements with Red 5 are fair to the Company and are no less favorable than those available through unrelated third parties providing comparable services.
 Ed Coppola and the E.C.
 Coppola Family Limited Partnership (an entity controlled by Mr. E. Coppola) each own a 25.5% interest in Red 5.
 This family partnership is 90% owned by the trusts for Mr. Coppola's children and 5% owned by each of Mr. Coppola and his wife.
 Mr. Coppola is also a director of Red 5.
 Mr. Coppola's sole interest and involvement in this transaction with Red 5 is through his and his family's ownership of Red 5 stock.
 Mr. Coppola's brother-in-law is the President and CEO, a director and 25% shareholder of Red 5.